Understanding mitral regurgitation

 There are 2 main types of mitral regurgitation

-Caused by an abnormality in the valve itself, such as age-related changes, a condition present from birth, heart disease, or rheumatic fever.
+Caused by an abnormality in the valve itself, such as a birth defect, mitral valve prolapse (also known as MVP), age-related changes, or rheumatic fever.

 Secondary mitral regurgitation (functional)